mehedi094030/snake/README.md

 # Snake Games
 ###### This is a simple browser game.
 You can enjoy it within no installation time.

-l.
-Just pull it
+* Just pull it
-l.
-Open it on browser
+* Open it on browser
-l.
-Enjoy
+* Enjoy

 ### Instruction

-l.
-Go Right = Right arrow key
+1. Go Right = Right arrow key
-l.
-Go Up = Up arrow key
+2. Go Up = Up arrow key
-l.
-Go Left = Left arrow key
+3. Go Left = Left arrow key
-l.
-Go Down = Down arrow key
+4. Go Down = Down arrow key